CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 It is recommended to create a reference installation for clients in which the basic configuration and all configuration changes, updates and patches can be pre-tested by the users before importing them to the clients.
 This concerns the basic settings of the IT system, security patches and updates as well as normal updates issued by the manufacturer.

 Additionally, such a reference installation may also be used to facilitate the installation or re-instalation of clients by appropriately cloning an appropriately preconfigured installation onto the client to be installed ("cloning").
 Ideally, then only a few settings need to be adjusted.
-A reference installation that is used to clone clients must be configured and tested with great care.
+A reference installation used for cloning clients must be configured and tested with special care.

 The reference installation must be such that the essential parameters of the hardware and software platform are the same for all IT systems derived from this reference installation.
 This does not necessarily mean that an identical hardware and software configuration must exist on all clients.
 However, the configuration of different clients must be sufficiently similar in order to maintain the reference character of the installation.

 In addition, when testing application programs and settings that affect users on the clients, IT operations do not do so with administrator privileges, but under a user ID that has the same privileges and the same settings for the user environment as the users who should work with the IT system.
-Optionally, it may be advantageous to use different test systems for different types of tests, such as one or more IT systems for device driver or low-level program testing and operating system patches, and another for application program testing.
+Optionally, it may be advantageous to use different test systems for different types of tests, such as one or more IT systems for testing device drivers or system-related programs and operating system patches, and another for tests related to application programs.
 In such a case, however, it is important to be aware that in this way certain types of interactions between operating system environment and application programs can not be covered.
 In the case of special demands on the security of the clients, it may therefore be necessary to use only identically equipped and configured IT systems for specific deployment scenarios.

-For several typical and more frequently recurring test cases, checklists should be created that can be executed during testing and which, in addition to the pure documentation of the test, can often also contribute to increasing the efficiency and avoiding errors.
+For several typical and more frequently recurring test cases, checklists should be created that can be executed during testing and that, in addition to the pure documentation of the test, can often also contribute to increasing the efficiency and avoiding errors.

-All tests should be documented so that they can be understood at a later date.
+All tests should be documented so that they can be reconstructed at a later date.
 This is especially necessary when testing security updates and new device drivers where improper configuration or failure of the installation can cause the affected clients to lose access to the network or even stop booting.
 Especially in such cases, a meaningful documentation can significantly reduce the time required for troubleshooting.

 #### SYS.2.1.M31 Local packet filter (CIA) setup